ndau/ndaumath/pkg/signature/README.md

         * secp256k1 public keys need 7 bytes
         * secp256k1 private keys need 3 bytes
     * calculate the checksum as the trailing n bytes of the sha224 checksum of the input bytes
-    * append the checksum to the end of the input bytes, making its length a multiple of 5
+    * append the checksum to the end of the input bytes, making the total length a multiple of 5
     * convert the input byte stream to base32 using the alphabet `abcdefghijkmnpqrstuvwxyz23456789`
     * add "npub" for public keys and "npvt" for private keys to the front of the string

-Sample checksum calculation:
+Sample checksum calculation in Go:

 ```go
 func cksumN(input []byte, n byte) []byte {